Awais-857/instant-login/readme.txt

    - Enter URL to redirect after successful login

 == Frequently Asked Questions ==
-= How do I change the header text? =
-Edit the `h1` element in `/templates/custom-login-template.php`

 = Can I customize the styles? =
 Yes!
 Modify `/assets/css/style.css`